-In order for our members to know the individuals who serve them at the national level, NASDCTEc is presenting a blog series called â€œMeet Your Board Membersâ€; today we are featuring June Sanford, Past President.
+In order for our members to know the individuals who serve them at the national level, NASDCTEc is presenting a blog series called â€œMeet Your Board Membersâ€; today we are featuring Vice President Patrick Ainsworth, who hails from California.

 Dr. Patrick Ainsworth joined the California Department of Education (CDE) in November 1996.
 Currently, he serves as Assistant Superintendent of the Secondary, Postsecondary, and Career Education Division.
 He oversees secondary education, including middle and high school education, college preparation programs, postsecondary relations, adult education, career technical education, and workforce preparation programs.
 A few examples of responsibilities include middle and high school reform, smaller learning communities, Partnership Academies, Regional Occupational Centers and Programs, gender equity compliance, business and industry partnerships, and oversight of state and federal programs totaling over $1 billion in annual revenues.
 Patrick also works at the federal level designated as the State Director of Career Technical Education and State Director of Adult Education.

 Prior to joining the CDE, Patrick worked for the Riverside County Office of Education, where he served as the Administrator of a countywide consortium consisting of nineteen school districts devoted to educating and career training for disadvantaged and at-risk high school aged youth.
 He also served as Principal-Coordinator, Instructional Specialist, and Counselor while at the county office.
 Patrick began his career in education as a substitute teacher, transitioned into teaching of severely handicapped youth and adults, and served as a high school counselor for nine years at Lake Elsinore and La Sierra High Schools.